Burning Questions Chicago Apartment Renters May Have About the Illinois Marijuana Law

 Can I grow marijuana in my Chicago apartment?

 Probably not.
 Only patients who are part of the state's medicinal cannabis program can cultivate plants at home and there are limitations even for them.
 Anyone who doesn't have a prescription for medicinal use will need a license issued by the state of Illinois if they want to try their hand at growing.
 And since cultivating cannabis plants on a larger scale basically constitutes running a business, that runs afoul of most common rental agreements (including the terms of Domu's model apartment lease) prohibiting renters from using their Chicago apartments for commercial purposes.
 Not to mention the space and utility costs involved in cultivating cannabis plants for commercial use.
 Many apartments in the city simply won't have the room for anything more than personal plant cultivation.

 As a landlord, will I get in trouble if my tenants use cannabis in the apartment?

-These are only a few of the questions that Domu anticipates fielding from apartment renters and landlords in Chicago.
-The bill that legalizes recreational cannabis in Illinois is a 600-page document, and there are far more granular details contained within it.
+These are only a few of the questions that Domu has heard from apartment renters and landlords in Chicago.
+The bill that legalized recreational cannabis in Illinois is a 600-page document, and there are far more granular details contained within it.
 And it's safe to assume that more questions and deliberations will surface as the public adapts to legal recreational cannabis in Illinois.
 Stay informed by subscribing to Domu's Chicago apartment newsletter for all the latest news and check back regularly in Domu's apartment resources pages for comprehensive guides to renting apartments in Chicago.

 The general information that Domu provides about Chicago landlord-tenant law is not intended as legal advice.
 Domu endeavors to provide accurate information, but the law is subject to change, and Domu is not a law firm or provider of legal services.
 Questions about your particular leasing situation should be directed to a lawyer.